-Cost-Saving Tips for This Year's Corporate Holiday Party
+Cost-Saving Tips for Corporate Holiday Party

 Save on the annual company holiday party without cutting corners

 As event planners consider various options for this year's corporate holiday parties (both of the client and employee appreciation types), many are looking for ways to control costs without compromising overall value.
 Of course, most corporate event planners are also seeking ways to create a cheerful, celebratory environment without appearing wasteful, which is a common objective for all corporate events these days.

 The New Corporate Holiday Party

 "As event planners, we believe many companies - from small-size to large firms - will need to re-focus the holiday event on business over frivolity, striking a balance between fun and content," explains Greg Jenkins, a partner at Bravo Productions, a full-service event planning and production company in Long Beach, CA.